apocalyptech/eschalon_utils/README.txt

    $ ln -s /path/to/eschalon_b3_char.py .
    $ ln -s /path/to/eschalon_b3_map.py .

+Starting with v1.0.0, we also have a launcher window which will let you click a button to launch the editor of your choice:

+   $ ln -s /path/to/eschalon_utils.py .

-At that point you should be able to just run "eschalon_b1_char.py" from the command prompt, for instance.
+At that point you should be able to just run "eschalon_utils.py" from the command prompt, for instance.
 Setting up shortcuts through your window manager of choice should work fine, as well.
 Failing that, just run them from the directory you untarred them into.